thewayfairer/Java-Assignment-003/README.md

 ## PART 1 - Build an External Package (JAR short for Java Archive)

 A Jar is really just a Zip file with some added Metadata (i.e. data about data).
-The are organized much the same way file systems are organized, think folders nested in folders with importable Java classes being the files in those folders.
+They are organized much the same way file systems are organized, think folders nested in folders with importable Java classes being the files in those folders.
 So if you have a folder hierarchy like **edu/redwoods/cis12** and you had several Java files in the cis12 subfolder named **Class1** and **Class2** you could Zip it up into a **.jar** file, import it into your IntelliJ project, and then import those classes like so:

 ```
 import edu.redwoods.Class1;